 The ImageJ Updater is the best way to install and update plugins.
 Simply add the update site containing your plugins of interest, and they will be installed automatically for you.
 If the plugin is not available via update site, but packaged as .jar file, or as unpackaged directory with .class files, see Installing plugins manually below.

 Installing plugins manually

 If the plugin you want is not distributed via an ImageJ update site, please encourage the plugin’s maintainer to do so!
-Anyone can create a personal update site as well as additional dedicated update sites (for a particular plugin) hosted on sites.imagej.net, to easily share and maintain updated plugins.
+Anyone can create a hosted update site on sites.imagej.net, to easily share and maintain updated plugins.